AaronBunch/MazeSolver/README.md

 1. \_\_init\_\_(source_wall='0', source_path='1',
             source_start='S', source_dest='D'):
     Creates a MazeSolver object.
 Sets the local and source file maze characters.
-Source file characteres can be set with keyword arguments.
+Source file characters can be set with keyword arguments.

 2. get_maze(filename): Loads the maze from filename and converts the source file